Website-2/certified.zbp-language-services.github.io/about.md

 <br>
 {% include figure.html image="/assets/Profile.png" position="right" width="200" height="200" %}
 * State-examined and court accredited translator and interpreter
-* 8 years of experience in translation and interpreting
+* Accredited for German and English by the courts of Berlin and Munich
+* Featured on the lists of translators and interpreters held by [Germany's judicial administration](https://www.justiz-dolmetscher.de/Recherche/de/Suchen) and the [British Embassy](https://find-a-professional-service-abroad.service.csd.fcdo.gov.uk/find/translators-interpreters?country=Germany)
 <br><br><br>
 A culture and nature-focused traveller, I grew up bilingual in the UK and spent long periods in Germany and also Spain.
 If you're wondering whether my childhood resulted in a big interest in languages and culture, you're right.
 Off of the back of that interest, I have spent the last 10 years deepening my understanding of the cultural differences between the UK, Germany and Spain, meaning the language services I provide fully consider the cultural nuances that exist.
 <br><br>